shishenyxx/DeepMosaic/demo/README.txt

 ***
 NOTICES:

--Please be aware that the CRAM file line has been omitted in the input.txt as it requires the -C <reference_path> flag when running deepmosaic-draw.
+--Please be aware that the CRAM file line has been omitted in the input.txt as it requires the -C <reference_path> flag when running deepmosaic-draw.
 The CRAM file was created using hg19, so please use your own downloaded hg19 (or hg38) reference file to test the demo.

--hgdownload from UCSC
+--hgdownload from UCSC
 https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/

--Currently model training with trainModel.py will only work with the default efficientnet-b4 model.
+--Currently model training with trainModel.py will only work with the default efficientnet-b4 model.
 Additional model training will be updated in future release.

--When using the -m flag for deepmosaic-predict to change prediction models, please use the file names exactly as stored within the deepmosaic/models folder and NOT the absolute path as that might cause errors.
+--When using the -m flag for deepmosaic-predict to change prediction models, please use the file names exactly as stored within the deepmosaic/models folder and NOT the absolute path as that might cause errors.
 ***

 ADDITIONS TO DEMO: